GabrieleB93/ML/ReadMe.md

 ```
 python3 Test.py
 ```
-It will produce the MEE error for the best NN model, the best SVM model and the best RF model.
+It will produce the MEE error, and computing time, for the best NN model, the best SVM model and the best RF model.
 Instead, if you want to predict the data for the ML CUP with the model that won the model selection, just add the argument 'predict' as follow:
 ```
 python3 Test.py predict